Traveling has always been one of my passions. It exposes us to new cultures and experiences and makes the world a more tolerant place.

 We arrived by car as we were driving through the area on our way from Modica in the southeastern part of Sicily to Cefalu on the north central coast.
 This is a fairly popular tourist site and there are numerous signs directing you to the temples.
 The temples themselves are easy to spot from a distance as they are perched on a hilltop.
 The trip from both Catania and Palermo will run you about two hours.

 We found parking at the site to be adequate but somewhat confusing so watch for signs as you enter the site.
-The park is open daily from 8:30am until 7pm and the entry fee is 10 euro for adults.
-For members of the European Union the fee is 5 euro and for local residents the fee is just 1 euro.
-The fee to rent an audio guide is 6 euro.
+The park is open daily from 8:30 am until 8 pm and the entry fee is 12 euros for adults.
+For members of the European Union between the ages of 18 and 25 the fee is 7 euros.
+The fee to rent an audio guide is 5 euro.

 History and Background